-Prospective and Newly Admitted Transfer Students
+Prospective and Incoming Transfer Students

 Welcome to the Rutgers School of Environmental and Biological Sciences!
 This site has been designed to provide newly admitted and prospective transfer students with information about our programs and answer some of the most frequently asked questions regarding the transfer process.
 In addition, we encourage you to visit our campus by scheduling one of our Tour and Information Sessions or contact the undergraduate program director within your field of interest.
 The Office of Academic Programs (848-932-3000) is also available to assist you.